Tokyo Ghoul

 A 12-episode anime television series adaptation produced by Pierrot, aired on Tokyo MX from July to September 2014.
 A 12-episode second season, titled Tokyo Ghoul √A (pronounced Tokyo Ghoul Root A), which follows an original story, aired from January to March 2015.
 A live-action film based on the manga was released in Japan in July 2017, with a sequel being released in July 2019.
 An anime adaptation based on the sequel manga, Tokyo Ghoul:re, aired for two seasons; the first from April to June 2018, and the second from October to December 2018.
-In North America, Viz Media licensed the manga for an English release, while Funimation licensed the anime series for streaming and home video distribution.

-As of January 2021, Tokyo Ghoul had over 47 million copies in circulation worldwide, making it one of the best-selling manga series of all time.
+By January 2021, Tokyo Ghoul had over 47 million copies in circulation worldwide, making it one of the best-selling manga series of all time.